 Lime - Any acidic item would work such as lemon, tamarind or vinegar.

-I make my own Malaysian style sambal and I also make an easier and less spicy version of it (for you who want to enjoy sambal without killing yourself with the spiciness).
+I make my own Malaysian style sambal and I also made an easier and less spicy version of it in my eggs in sweet and spicy sambal (for you who want to enjoy sambal without killing yourself with the spiciness).
 You can also use sambal oelek instead.

-MAKE IT VEGETARIAN: Use vegan red curry paste, veggie broth and use tofu in the broth.
+Make It Vegetarian: Use vegan red curry paste, and veggie broth and use tofu in the broth.

 More Quick Asian Recipes